sofia-huang/DATA441/project2/project2.md

 - The Cross-validated Mean Squared Error for Locally Weighted Regression is : 22.97267737048883
 - The Cross-validated Mean Squared Error for Random Forest is : 17.251145917723566

 We can also perform a GridSearchCV for hyperparameter optimization.
+I only used the cars.csv dataset for this portion because the concrete.csv dataset was too computationally and time expensive due to its size.

 ```Python
 lwr_pipe = Pipeline([('zscores', StandardScaler()),